YoussefKamal098/note-verse/README.md

 │   │   │   ├── noteCards/         # Components for displaying notes
 │   │   │   ├── notifications/     # Components for displaying notifications
 │   │   │   ├── otp/               # This folder contains React components related to OTP (One-Time Password) verification.
+│   │   │   ├── profileImageUploader/           # This folder contains React components for profile image uploading and editing.
+│   │   │   ├── progressiveImage/               # This folder contains React components for progressive image loading (from placeholder to high-res images).
 │   │   │   ├── searchBar/         # Search bar component for filtering/searching notes
 │   │   │   ├── tags/              # Components for managing tags on notes
 │   │   │   ├── tooltip/           # Directory containing Tooltip component for displaying hoverable tooltips.
-│   │   │   ├── userMenu/          # Contains the UserMenu component and related styles/components for displaying and interacting with the user menu (e.g., toggling the dropdown, showing the user avatar, theme switch, etc.).
 │   │   ├── config/                # The 'config' directory contains configuration files that manage various frontend settings, such as environment variables
 │   │   ├── constants/             # Contains constants used throughout the application, such as HTTP codes and status messages.
 │   │   ├── contexts/              # React contexts for managing global state